MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-usage-report.md

 1. In the Teams admin center, go to the **Analytics & Reports** > **Usage Reports** page.
 1. From the Usage Reports page, choose the **Teams desktop client usage report**, choose a date range selection, and select **Run report**.

-## Interpret the Microsoft Teams device usage report
+## Interpret the Microsoft Teams client usage report

 The graph in the Teams desktop client usage report shows the usage of classic Teams and new Teams as a percentage within your tenant.
 These numbers are directly related, so if one number increases the other decreases.
 Take note of the important characteristics of this data: